puckawayjeff/dotfiles/docs/Examples.md

 ## Adding New Dotfiles

 The `add-dotfile` function automates the process of adding configuration files to your dotfiles repository.
-It handles the file movement, symlink creation, and `install.sh` updates automatically.
+It handles the file movement, symlink creation, and `config/symlinks.conf` updates automatically.

 ### Example 1: Adding a Simple Config File